 Jacqueline Bouvier Kennedy Onassis was one of our country's most stylish and elegant icons for decades, but she was no empty, aloof beauty.
-Let's take a look at five things you may not know about Jackie O.
+As Natalie Portman takes on the role of the legendary former First Lady in Jackie, let's take a look at five things you might not have known about Jackie O.

 The engagement didn't last long, though.
 By March of 1952, Jackie had called it off.
 It's not exactly clear why she gave Husted the ax, but there's been lots of speculation.
 Some biographers think that Jackie's mother, Janet, felt that Husted didn't make enough money to support her in style.
 (His salary of $17,000 a year was roughly equivalent to $100,000 today.)
 Other biographers have recounted stories of Jackie confiding to friends that Husted was immature and a little on the dull side.

-Whatever the reason, the relationship ended, and Jackie Bouvier was soon dating John Kennedy; the couple would marry in September 1953.
+Whatever the reason, the relationship ended, and Jackie Bouvier was soon dating John Kennedy; the couple would marry on September 12, 1953.

 The pictures first appeared as black-and-white prints in European men's magazines like the Italian rag Playmen, but they didn't make it to the States until Larry Flynt purchased them for his Hustler magazine in 1975.
 Flynt ran five full-color shots in the August issue, and despite Flynt's decision to print several million more copies than normal, the issue quickly sold out.
 He later called buying the pictures "the best investment I ever made."

 Jackie seemed to have taken this annoyance in stride for quite a while, but when Galella jumped in front of JFK Jr.'s bike in 1972, she had seen enough.
 Jackie O. took Galella to court and received a restraining order to stop Galella from harassing her.
-Although Galella had orders to stay 25 feet away from the former first lady, he openly scoffed at this rule, and 10 years later Jackie O. had to sue him again.
+Although Galella had orders to stay 50 feet away from the former first lady, and 75 feet away from her children, he openly scoffed at this rule; 10 years later, Jackie had to sue him again.
 This time Galella finally gave up after facing a $125,000 fine and the potential of spending seven years in prison.

-Jackie O. wasn't the only person Galella drove to distraction, either.
-In 1973 he so enraged Marlon Brando that the star slugged him in the jaw, knocking out five of Gallela's teeth.
+Kennedy wasn't the only person Galella drove to distraction, either.
+In 1973 he so enraged Marlon Brando that the star slugged him in the jaw, knocking out five of Galella's teeth.
 Brando's fellow actor Richard Burton loathed Galella so intensely that he hired goons to beat the photographer up.

 One bonus fact we've mentioned before: Jackie O. was the editor of Michael Jackson's autobiography, Moonwalk.